 The turreted Playfair building is one of the most recognisable in Edinburgh and was most recently home to Donaldson’s School for the Deaf.
 Rising costs saw the school move to a purpose-built new campus in Linlithgow, West Lothian in 2008.

 Thereafter the site, purchased by CALA Homes, was mothballed for a number of years, to take account of the economic downturn.
-During that period, the plans to restore the building and transform the wider location was painstakingly drawn up and approved, including extensive consultation with the local community and heritage groups.
+During that period, the plans to restore the building using the construction bond approach, and transform the wider location was painstakingly drawn up and approved, including extensive consultation with the local community and heritage groups.

 That saw CALA partner with heritage restoration specialists City & Country, which took on the conversion of the 1851 William Playfair building into a variety of apartments, a process which started in 2016.

 The luxury homes in The Crescent will include garden flats, duplexes and penthouses, all boasting panoramic views of the Playfair building, the Edinburgh skyline and the Pentland Hills beyond, meaning owners will enjoy some of the most spectacular outlooks in the city.